 Top tip

-To get perfectly round cookies, use a circle cookie cutter to gently 'scoot' around the edges of the cookies when they have just come out of the oven and make them a perfect circle shape.
+To get perfectly round cookies, use a circle cookie cutter to gently 'scoot' around the edges of the cookies when they have just come out of the oven to shape them into a perfect circle.

 Recipe